 When sending TOEFL scores, our institution code is 6877 and a department code is not needed.

 - If applicant is not a US citizen and expects an F or J visa: financial information.

 - Applicants must also fulfill any additional requirements the department specifies at the time of application.

-- Statement of educational and career goals
+- Personal Statement: Describe your educational and career goals.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.